MicrosoftDocs/msteams-docs/msteams-platform/includes/tabs/dotnet-update-chan-grp-app.md

 Select the tile for your newly imported tab in the right panel of the Manifest editor welcome page.

-There's a list of steps in the left-hand side of the Manifest editor, and on the right-hand side, a list of properties that must have values for each of those steps.
+There's a list of steps on the left side of the Manifest editor, and on the right side, a list of properties that must have values for each of those steps.
 Much of the information is provided by your `manifest.json` but there are a few fields that you must update:

 #### Details: App details